Tutorial

 attributes:

-- id: ORDER_LINE_ID
+- id: order_line_id

 transformation_expression: CONCAT(CAST(order_id AS TEXT), '-', CAST(order_line_id AS TEXT))

-- id: QUANTITY
+- id: quantity

 transformation_expression: quantity

-- id: LINE_AMOUNT
+- id: line_amount

 transformation_expression: (quantity * unit_price) - discount_amount